The SFL Indigenous Committee's mandate is to provide a bridge between Indigenous Peoples and organized labour.

 - The timeline was so mind blowing.
 Wonderful communication and participation from everyone.Oka video was soul shattering.

-- It cleared up most of the myths that I heard about Aboriginal People.
+- It cleared up most of the myths that I heard about Indigenous People.

-- It encouraged me to look deeper into issues relating to Aboriginal People.
+- It encouraged me to look deeper into issues relating to Indigenous People.
 It will help me to promote awareness within my community, workplace and in my Union.

 - I benefited because I get it now.
 I will never again turn my back, my eyes are open.